 Using even the best AI writing tool isn’t the same as hiring a professional writer.
 You still need to do the work of:

-• Improving, trimming, and expanding AI outputs as needed
+- Improving, trimming, expanding, and humanizing AI text as needed

 Without the above, it doesn’t matter if a solely AI-generated piece of content is 100% unique and written in flawless English.
 It’s not truly high-quality, which can impact its ability to contribute to your overall content marketing ROI.